Doctors Note Logo

 When to Seek Medical Attention

 If you experience persistent or severe upper stomach pain and nausea, especially if accompanied by other concerning symptoms (such as fever, vomiting blood, or significant changes in appetite), it is important to seek medical attention.
+To help identify what might be causing your symptoms, you can start by taking a free symptom checker test for personalized insights.
 A healthcare provider can perform a thorough evaluation, including a physical examination and possibly imaging studies or lab tests, to determine the underlying cause and recommend appropriate treatment.

 (References)